ryan-graebner/osu_variety_testing_analysis/README.md

 # osu_variety_testing_analysis
-Sample code and data that demonstrates how the OSU Cereal Variety Trials are analyzed
+Sample code and data that demonstrate how the OSU Cereal Variety Trials are analyzed.